qenta-cee/shopware-qcs/README.md

 ## Installation
 Our [Online Guides](https://guides.wirecard.at/shop_plugins:shopware_wcs:start "Installation details") also provide technical documentation, installation and configuration instructions for the plugin.

+Be careful when updating a plugin from GitHub when the plugin was installed via the [Shopware store](http://store.shopware.com/wdcee00444/wirecard-checkout-seamless.html).
+If you update to the latest version of GitHub, your Shopware installation will notify you about an upgrade for the plugin due to changes in the files. **This upgrade will revert the changes you made.**

 ## Wirecard Checkout Seamless
 Wirecard Checkout Seamless is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.
 The interface is integrated seamlessly into the online shop and allows a customized configuration of the payment process (cross-selling and up-selling) based on your business.